The ownership of the medical record is often in dispute, but why?

 The health care facility uses its resources to prepare the medical chart beginning with the patient's first visit.
 This process includes the doctor who dictates the chart, the office personnel who manage the chart, and the costs associated with storing the chart.

-Why does so much time and effort go into creating, protecting and releasing a medical chart?
+Why do so much time and effort go into creating, protecting, and releasing a medical chart?
 A medical chart is full of valuable information, including basic demographics, family history, test results, diagnosis, treatments, surgeries, illnesses, medications, and any additional notes the doctor makes regarding the visit.
 These aspects come together to create a patient's complete medical history.